decodewitness/elixer/README.md

-# elixer v.0.0-1(alpha)
+# elixer (Model 1)

 A bot much like Alexa that reads lines from a Twint scraped dataset out of column ['tweet']

 "SHOUTOUT TO": [2h30] Uplifting Psytrance - Neelix, Phaxe, Morten Granau, Astrix, Liquid Soul, Ritmo